raulviana/open-cx-t3g2-codynamics/docs/CoDynamics_DevelopmentReport.md

 ## Project management
 The project management is done using GitHub Project with the following structure:

-User Stories: User stories/features planned to be integrated in the project.
+- **User Stories**: User stories/features planned to be integrated in the project.
-To Do: backend features and other tasks not considered user stories to be done.
+- **To Do**: backend features and other tasks not considered user stories to be done.
-In Progress: User stories that are currently being worked on.
+- **In Progress**: User stories that are currently being worked on.
-Done: User stories/tasks that have already been done and successfully tested.
+- **Done**: User stories/tasks that have already been done and successfully tested.